 Once you save your rug, you're taken to a summary page where you can print the page or email yourself the information.
 You are now ready to take your creation to the next level by forwarding or sharing a copy of your Rug Quote with your flooring retailer.
 This is a resource that Floor Decor Design Center customers enjoy using.

-We invite you to try the tool.
-Then, visit Floor Decor Design Center in Orange or Middletown, Connecticut or contact us with your questions.
+We invite you to try these tools.
+Then, visit Floor Decor Design Center in Orange or Middletown, Connecticut, or contact us with your questions.